RWKV/RWKV-infctx-trainer/README.md

 # RWKV Infinite Context trainer

-**IMPORTANT NOTE: The infctx trainer is broken for the current v5 r4 changes:** (which is what the 1b5 model is trained on)

 > If you are new to RWKV, it would be better to find out more about us via our wiki first here: https://wiki.rwkv.com/

 RWKV trainer with